 Some areas include African countries like Zimbabwe, Zambia, Malawi, and Lesotho.
-But a small portion of western countries like the United States, Netherlands, and United Kingdom also have Afrikaans speakers.
+But a small portion of Western countries like the United States, Netherlands, and the United Kingdom also have Afrikaans speakers.
 Who would have guessed?

 What Makes Afrikaans A Unique Language?